Seb-Leb/getting_and_cleaning_data_course_project/README.md

 ===================================================================================================
 Sebastien Leblanc                                                                       seb@leb.cat

-This analysis was conducted on accelerometer data pulished by Anguita D. (2013) [1].
+This analysis was conducted on accelerometer and gyroscope data pulished by Anguita D. (2013) [1].

 Functions & data transformations:
 =========================================